Fabian2611/lift/README.md

 ## Build

-The MSRV for `lift` is Rust 1.95.0 due to the use of an unstable API.
+The MSRV for `lift` is Rust 1.95.0 due to the use of a previously unstable API.
+You can also use an older Rust nightly build.

 You need to have [Rust](https://rust-lang.org) installed on your system in order to build `lift`.

 To build `lift` yourself, clone this repository, then run `cargo build --release`.
 Your resulting binary will be located